 And now his CV will come under review.
 Once again, the role of La Masia in his success at Camp Nou will be highlighted.
 As will Barca's over-reliance on Messi.
 The critics will argue that it's easy to stick to one's principles when arguably the greatest player of all time is always there to defend them.

 There's also the fact that Guardiola failed embarrassingly during his time at Camp Nou to adequately address Barcelona’s glaring defensive deficiencies (Dmytro Chygrynskiy, anyone?).

 Worryingly, during his one-year sabbatical, Guardiola does not seem to have improved, developed, evolved.
 The same failings and flaws are still there.
 The same oversights are being made.
-All season long, it has been clear that Bayern is vulnerable in the centre of defense.
-All season long, the club has held a ludicrously high line.
+All season long, it has been clear that Bayern are vulnerable in the centre of defence.
+All season long, they have held a ludicrously high line.
 Both were brutally exposed by Madrid over the course of 180 excruciating minutes for Bayern fans, who now know how their Barcelona counterparts felt just 12 months ago.

 Having already claimed the Bundesliga in record-breaking time, and with a DFB-Pokal final against Borussia Dortmund to come, Guardiola could yet claim a double in his first season in Bavaria.
-However, as Die Welt made clear on Tuesday morning, “Only the Champions League counts.”
-Guardiola took over one of the strongest squads the European game has ever seen and Bayern did not just fail to defend it title, it did so spectacularly.
+However, as Die Welt made clear on Tuesday morning: “Only the Champions League counts.”
+Guardiola took over one of the strongest squads the European game has ever seen and Bayern did not just fail to defend their title, they did so spectacularly.